evertheylen/logicpy/README.md

   - **Cuts**: Just use `cut`
   - **Comparisons**: As you would expect.

 ## Why use it?

 It has, obviously, perfect integration with Python.
-There are two main ways to integrate your functionality:
+There are three main ways to integrate your functionality, which are best described using their return value.

-  - As an 'evaluated' function: just use the `@evaluated` decorator (see the implementation of `max_` in `logicpy/builtin.py` for an example).
-Your code will be executed when we reach a `_.X << max_(...)`.
+### My function doesn't return anything useful, it only performs some work.

+Use the `@runnable` decorator.
+Arguments given to your function will be evaluated.
+Used as a predicate, it will *always* succeed.
+Example:

+    @runnable
+    def add_article(title, text):
+        requests.post(".../article/add", {'title': title, 'text': text})

+    # Can be used as:
+    n.generate_intro[_.Name] = add_article("Intro " + _.Name, "Hello, I am " + _.Name + ", happy to be here.")

+### My function returns a Boolean

+Use the `@provable` decorator.
+This works almost exactly like `@runnable`, but depending on the truthiness of the return value it will succeed or fail.

+### My function returns some valuable result

+Use the `@evaluated` decorator.
+Again, the arguments itself are evaluated.
+Example:

+    @evaluated
+    def max_(x, y):
+        return max(x, y)

+    # Can be used as:
+    Y << max_(X+5, 8)

+### Want more control?
+(Debugging, multiple results, ...)

-  - As a provable structure: subclass from `MonoArg` or `MultiArg` (or `Structure` if you really want), and implement the `prove(result, debugger)` method.
+Apart from those techniques, you can also subclass from `MonoArg` or `MultiArg` (or `Structure` if you really want), and implement the `prove(result, debugger)` method.
 Yield all results that you find ok.
+This gives you the most control, but requires more knowledge about the inner workings of this library.

 ## Why not use it?